codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/promotions/drag-and-drop.md

 ## View release created for product
 After committing the changes, the promotion mechanism automatically creates a release for the product, `demo-trioapp` in our case.
-Here you can monitor how the promotion is orchestrated between the environments, `dev` and `qa`.
+Here you can monitor how the promotion is orchestrated between the environments `dev` and `qa`.

 * Click **View Release Details** to go to the release view and monitor the release as it progresses between the `dev` and `qa` environments.